wandb/docs/docs/guides/hosting/audit-logging.md

     - `anonymize` : if set to `true`, remove any PII; defaults to `false`
 2. Execute HTTP GET request on the constructed full API endpoint, either by directly running it within a modern browser, or by using a tool like [Postman](https://www.postman.com/downloads/), [HTTPie](https://httpie.io/), cURL command or more.

-If your W&B Server instance URL is `https://mycompany.wandb.io` and you would like to get anonymized audit logs for activity within the last week, your API endpoint will be `https://mycompany.wandb.io?numDays=7&anonymize=true`.
+If your W&B Server instance URL is `https://mycompany.wandb.io` and you would like to get audit logs without PII for user activity within the last week, your API endpoint will be `https://mycompany.wandb.io?numDays=7&anonymize=true`.

 :::note
 Only W&B Server [instance admins](./manage-users.md#instance-admins) are allowed to fetch audit logs using the API.
 If you are not an instance admin or not logged into your organization, you will get the `HTTP 403 Forbidden` error.